paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2012-06-28-does_google_have_any_social_skills.md

 ---
 Sam Biddle:

 > Everything new from Google is prima facie fantastic, and served with the best intentions.
-Google is a monolithic company, sure, but it's filled with geniuses who want to make your life easier through technology.
-Nobody's faulting their ambition, or questioning its motives.
+Google is a monolithic company, sure, but it’s filled with geniuses who want to make your life easier through technology.
+Nobody’s faulting their ambition, or questioning its motives.
 But we have to wonder: Are these new things meant for regular people, or the data-obsessed, grace-deficient Silicon Valley nerd vanguard?